ImperialCollegeLondon/rcds_intro_cpp/Chapter01/README.md

 # Chapter 1

-### Jesús Urtasun Elizari - Uiverisity of Milan - 2019/20
+### Jesús Urtasun Elizari - University of Milan - 2019/20

 ## Exercise 1 - Get used to Linux